Sexual Assault Awareness Month (SAAM)

 We want to create an opportunity to stand in solidarity for violence prevention and to create an atmosphere of empathy and understanding.

-To submit a letter, please fill out this form bit.ly/sjsu_dearsurvivor.
+To submit a letter, please fill out our google form.
 All letters will be anonymous and some information may be redacted to protect the identities of individuals.

-Letters will be live for viewing on (website) starting April 6, 2020
+Letters will be live for viewing on this page, starting Monday, April 5th.

 If you or someone you know needs help or support, please visit CAPS - Counseling and